Fretsaw: Types of blade

 Although traditionally intended for woodwork, metal cutting blades are readily available increasing the versatility of this saw.
 Spiral blades are also available which have teeth on all sides of the blade, and will cut in any direction without the need to rotate either the saw or the work piece.
 This can be useful when access is restricted due to the size of the component being worked, and compensate in part for the inability to rotate the blade in the manner possible with a coping saw.
 However, they also have a wider kerf and as such remove more material than a conventional blade.

-Also available are abrasive blades with no actual teeth, but consist of a wire coated with diamond, carbide, or other abrasive material.
+Also available are abrasive blades with no actual teeth, consisting of a wire coated with diamond, carbide, or other abrasive material.

 These alternative blades make the fretsaw suitable for many tasks traditionally performed by the piercing saw, although piercing saw blades are typically finer still than the finest fretsaw blade.